INTER-ASSOCIATION SYMPOSIA [ IAMAS, IAHS, IACS, IAVCEI ]

 Co-Conveners: Gia Destouni (Sweden, IAHS), Michael Wolovick (USA, IACS)

 The detection and attribution of significant human impact on the global environment has been robustly shown across a number of Earth system components.
 In this context, the concept of planetary boundaries and tipping points has received substantial visibility.
-Well known examples include greenhouse gas and aerosol levels in the atmosphere, plastic and acidification in the ocean, and biodiversity loss, nutrient and toxic chemical loading in terrestrial, freshwater and coastal ecosystems.
-This symposium will highlight examples of where we are experiencing the kind of dominant human impacts on the global environment that define the Anthropocene, with a focus on actions that can be taken to reverse the anthropogenic forcings, reduce their adverse impacts on the Earth system, and provide sustainable services, including food security, for a growing and increasingly affluent global human population.
+Well known examples include greenhouse gas and aerosol levels in the atmosphere, ice sheet collapse and sea level rise, sea ice loss, plastic and acidification in the ocean, shifts in freshwater availability and quality, and biodiversity loss, nutrient and toxic chemical loading in terrestrial, freshwater and coastal ecosystems.
+This symposium will highlight examples of where we are experiencing the kind of dominant human impacts on the global environment that define the Anthropocene, with a focus on actions that can be taken to reverse the anthropogenic forcings, reduce their adverse impacts on natural and social systems and provide sustainable services, including food and water security and safety, for a growing and increasingly affluent global human population.

 JM02 - Anthropogenic changes in Chemistry and Physics of the Atmosphere: Evidence and Atribution Studies (IAMAS, IAVCEI, IAG)